Ohtani’s RBI, Barria’s gem gives Angels 1-0 victory over A’s

 TRAINER’S ROOM

 Athletics: Rookie RHP James Kaprielian was placed on the 10-day injured list retroactive to July 28 due to right shoulder impingement. … C Aramis Garcia was optioned to Triple-A Las Vegas. … RHP Domingo Acevedo and INF/OF Jacob Wilson were designated for assignment after C Yan Gomes and IF Josh Harrison were added to the 40-man roster after being acquired in a trade with Washington.
+Melvin said Gomes and Harrison will be in the lineup on Sunday.

 Angels: Ohtani’s next start might be pushed back a couple days due to soreness in his right thumb.
 He got hit in the dugout with a foul ball during Wednesday’s game against Colorado.